alcrene/emdcmp/src/emdcmp/tasks.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 **Current limitations**
-- `ncores` depends on `config.mp.max_cores`, but is determined automatically.
+- There is no way to set `ncores` directly; to control the number of cores, use the configuration option `config.mp.max_cores`.
-  No way to control via parameter.
+  `ncores` will be set to the minimum between `max_cores` and the maximum number allowed by the machine.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}